PLAGUE: Plug-and-play framework for Lifelong Adaptive Generation of Multi-turn Exploits: Related Work

 Despite the higher performance of multi-turn attacks over their single-turn counterparts, we observe that even the best attacks suffer from limited tactical diversity and a failure to learn during the course of a multi-goal attack run.
 We attribute this lack of diversity and effectiveness to the absence of lifelong-learning abilities and a failure to evolve beyond fixed strategy sets.
 Most techniques trade off either attack success rate or diversity and completely disregard implications on the overall compute budget \citep{safetyevaluations}.

-Crescendo's ASR can be as low as 37.4\% on strong models like OpenAI's o3, while fixed strategies like ActorBreaker also plateau around an ASR of 60\% for most models.
-In contrast, \methodname{} showcases how a synergy of tactical frameworks can drastically outperform every existing multi-turn scheme and break through the hardest safety-aligned models with ease.
+Crescendo's ASR can be as low as 37.4\% on strong models like OpenAI's o3, while fixed strategies like ActorBreaker also plateau at around 60\% ASR for most models.
+In contrast, \methodname{} demonstrates that a synergy of tactical frameworks can outperform every existing multi-turn scheme and break through the hardest safety-aligned models with ease.